code-423n4/legion-bug-bounty/README.md

 Bug reports covering previously-discovered bugs (listed below) are not eligible for a reward within this program.
 This includes known issues that the project is aware of but has consciously decided not to “fix”, necessary code changes, or any implemented operational mitigating procedures that can lessen potential risk.
 Every issue opened in the repo, closed PRs, previous contests and audits are out of scope.

-[⚡️**Project:** Please provide any relevant links in a bullet format below:]
+The following are known issues and therefore are out of scope:

+- Centralisation Risks
+- Lack of support for fee-on-transfer and rebasing tokens
+- Project owners are not required to provide ask tokens before withdrawing capital

 ### Previous Audits

 Any **previously reported** vulnerabilities mentioned in past audit reports are not eligible for a reward.

-[⚡️ **Project Name**] previous audits can be found below: [Please insert a link to your previous audits.]
+Legion's previous audits can be found below: [Audits](https://github.com/Legion-Team/legion-protocol-contracts/tree/master/audits)

 ### Specific Types of Issues

 **An example of that would be the following:**

+- Code outside the `master` branch.
+- Anything in [test](https://github.com/Legion-Team/legion-protocol-contracts/tree/master/test), [script](https://github.com/Legion-Team/legion-protocol-contracts/tree/master/script), [src/mocks](https://github.com/Legion-Team/legion-protocol-contracts/tree/master/src/mocks), [src/lib](https://github.com/Legion-Team/legion-protocol-contracts/tree/master/src/lib), [src/utils](https://github.com/Legion-Team/legion-protocol-contracts/tree/master/src/utils), or [src/interfaces](https://github.com/Legion-Team/legion-protocol-contracts/tree/master/src/interfaces) folders.
+- Bugs already reported by others.
+- Known issues tied to third-party contracts built on top of Legion.
+- Problems in external systems or contracts interacting with us.
+- Testnet deployments — no points for sandbox wins.

+**And these don’t count either:**

+- Breakdowns in outside services.
+- Compromised private keys.
+- Phishing schemes or fake sites.
-- Informational findings.
+- DDoS onslaughts.
-- Design choices related to protocol.
-For example, the ability to deploy permissionless pools.
-- Issues that are ultimately user errors and can easily be caught in the frontend.
-For example, transfers to address(0).
+- Social manipulation tricks.
+- UI bugs (like misleading clicks).
-- Rounding errors.
+- Spam floods.
-- Relatively high gas consumption.

-[⚡️**Project:** Please add any specific types of issues that should be considered out-of-scope.]
+- Automated tool outputs (e.g., CI/CD scans).

-# Additional Context
+## Additional Context

 ### Trusted Roles

-[⚡️ **Project**: Please explain your protocol's trusted roles.]
+- **Legion** - Legion's admin access and interactions are controlled through the `LegionBouncer` contract.
+A `BROADCASTER` role is granted to a AWS Broadcaster Wallet, responsible for executing function calls requiring Legion's access privileges.
+- **Project Admin** - Projects have the ability to withdraw raised capital and supply tokens for distribution.

 ### Miscellaneous

-Employees of [Insert Project Name] and their family members are ineligible for bounties.
+Employees of Legion, contractors and their family members are ineligible for bounties.